Collinear scattering and long-lived excitations in two-dimensional electron fluids

+For even values of $m$, the analysis follows a similar approach, resulting in analytical expressions for the eigenstates and corresponding eigenvalues.
+However, the 1D Schrödinger operators associated with even $m$ exhibit no zero modes.
+As a result, the analysis yields a normal $T^2$ scaling of the decay rates.
+This is so because for even $m$ the terms $\chi(x_1')$ and $\chi(x_2')$ in \eqref{eq:eta+(-)^m eta} are of equal signs and do not cancel out.
+As a result, the even-$m$ and odd-$m$ harmonics show a very different behavior: the odd-$m$ rates vanish in the zero-thickness approximation for the active shell at the Fermi surface, whereas the even-$m$ rates remain finite in this limit, scaling as $T^2$.

+We would like to note that, while the 1D quantum mechanics treatment of even-$m$ excitations is complete, the corresponding problem for odd-$m$ excitations remains open and requires further investigation.
+Infinite lifetimes found for odd-$m$ modes and interpreted in terms of zero modes, merely indicate that the decay rates for these modes vanish at order $T^2$.
+However, the supersymmetry that protects zero eigenvalues is a property that only appears in the limit of zero thickness of the thermally broadened Fermi surface.
+Therefore, it is unlikely that this property holds outside of this limit, and we expect the lifetimes of odd-$m$ modes to be finite.
+Our numerical results indicate that the decay rates for these modes scale as $T^\alpha$, with $\alpha>2$.
+However, determining the values of $\alpha$ analytically may require a framework that extends beyond the approximations considered in our 1D quantum mechanics approach.

-The relation with the $1D$ supersymmetric quantum mechanics can be employed, in principle, to study a variety of other problems of interest, e.g. the thermal transport effects such as thermal conduction, the Joule-Thomson effect and convective thermal drag.
-This poses a number of interesting questions for future work.
+Further research is needed to understand the behavior of odd-$m$ excitations, and we hope that our work will inspire future forays into this intriguing problem.
+The relation with the 1D supersymmetric quantum mechanics can be employed, in principle, to study a variety of other problems of interest, e.g. the thermal transport effects such as thermal conduction, the Joule-Thomson effect and convective thermal drag.
+A comprehensive understanding of these transport effects would require deriving transport equations for these quantities supplied with suitable boundary conditions and connecting them to observables.
+This is an interesting topic for future work.